Noise Induced Hearing Loss Audiogram: How To Prove Your Hearing Damage Is From Noise

 You might think it is possible to fake an hearing test to show noise induced hearing loss – but this is virtually impossible to do, as:

-1. Audiograms are taken by specialist audiologists who can tell when someone is not responding correctly.
+Audiograms are taken by specialist audiologists who can tell when someone is not responding correctly.

-Not only does a noise induced audiogram show a spike, but it can also show the expected level of hearing for someone of your age and sex across the whole range of sounds.
+Not only does a noise induced audiogram show a noise notch, but it can also show the expected level of hearing for someone of your age and sex across the whole range of sounds.

 What is the measure of noise induced hearing loss?

-The measure of noise induced hearing loss is a measurement of sound known as decibels or DB.
+The measure of noise induced hearing loss – is a measurement of sound known as decibels or DB.

-How is hearing loss due to the ageing process taken into account in deciding your noise induced hearing loss?
+How is hearing loss due to the ageing taken into account?

-Hearing loss due to the ageing process affects everyone – the medical name for this is “presbycusis”.
-A Ear Nose and Throat medical expert will use the word “presbycusis” in his report so it is useful for you to know what it means.|
+|An Ear Nose And Throat medical expert will use the word “presbycusis” in his report, so it is useful for you to know what it means.|

-Your medical expert will set in a report your total hearing loss in decibels, the amount due to the ageing process (presbycusis) out and the amount due to exposure to noise in the workplace.
+Your medical expert will set out in a medico-legal report – your total hearing loss in decibels, the amount due to the ageing process (presbycusis) and the amount due to exposure to noise in the workplace.